 3. Packed with antioxidants

 Nuts and seeds contain several antioxidant compounds, but pistachios may have higher levels of some antioxidants than other nuts.

 4. Good for eye health

-AMD and cataracts are the leading causes of blindness in the United States.
+AMD and cataracts are among the leading

 Eating a healthful diet, including pistachios, is a promising way to help prevent these eye diseases from developing.

 5. Beneficial for gut health

 All nuts are rich in fiber, which encourages a healthy digestive system by moving food through the gut and preventing constipation.